holstegelab/aghub_docs/agh_use_of_research_drive.md

 ```bash
     mount_rd RD:your_folder_name
 ```
+Here, your_folder_name is the folder name you see by executing `rclone ls RD:`.

 >[!NOTE]
 > This assumes that you have named your configuration 'RD'.
 If you have chosen a different name, replace 'RD' with the
 > name of your configuration.